What Does Initializing a Disk Erase Data Mean? Get the Facts Here!

-, 255 Views
+, 331 Views

 What Does Initialize Disk Mean?

-If I Initialize a Disk Will It Be Erased?
+If I Initialize a Disk, Will It Be Erased?

 How to Initialize Disk

-Necessary Preparation: Initialize Disk without Losing Data
+Necessary Preparation: Initialize the Disk without Losing the Data

 Step 1: Choose the Uninitialized Disk